Tāwhiao: Hui at Pīrongia

 On 11 July 1881, Tāwhiao, escorted by between five hundred and six hundred men, many of them armed, rode into Pirongia from the Tainui settlement at Hikurangi, modern-day Taumarunui.
 A pacifist, Tāwhiao had finally elected to sue for peace.
 Chiefs accompanying him included Wahanui and Manuhiri.
 It was Major William Mair, the Government Native Officer in the Upper Waikato, who was sent by Governor George Grey to meet Tawhiao, and there in the main street of the township the Maori King laid down his gun at Mair's feet.
 Scores of his men followed his example, until seventy-seven guns were lying on the road in front of the Government officer.
 According to James Cowan, Wahanui came forward and said: “Do you know what this means, Mair?
 This is the outcome of Tawhiao's word to you that there would be no more trouble.
 This means peace.”
 Mair replied that that was self-evident, and said "I call to mind the words that Tawhiao uttered at Tomotomo-waka (Te Kopua) that there would be no more fighting.
 This is the day that we all have been waiting for.
 We know now that there will be no more trouble.”

 In spite of this, the next decade would result in further impoverishment for Tainui, as the aukati was dissolved and their last stronghold was exposed to European settlers.
-The construction of the North Island Main Truck Railway would spell the end of the Rohe Pōtae as an independent state.
+The construction of the North Island Main Trunk Railway would spell the end of the Rohe Pōtae as an independent state.